Is Wells Township Haunted house ACTUALLY haunted?

 This year we investigated the Conjuring house.
 The house in the movie ” The Conjuring” We have investigated Pennhurst State School and Hospital, Waverly Hills and we have also tof experience under our belt.Ryan Zacherl, Paranormal Quest

-They say their experience at Wells Township rank with some of the most famous haunted attractions across the nation.
+They say their experience at Wells Township ranks with some of the most famous haunted attractions across the nation.